gcanales75/stp-sec-gov-at-scale/content/work2/task-5.md

 weight = 5
 +++

-1. First, we need to setup some additional enviroment variables:
+1. In this task we will authenticate your Cloud9 env session with the EKS cluster, but first we need to setup some additional enviroment variables:

 	```
 	echo "export AWS_REGION=us-east-2" | tee -a ~/.bash_profile